dzvilius/synth-band-website/README.md

 # An 80s Inspired Band Website

-This repo contains the source code and documentation powering https://previewlink

-#### Overview

 A static (front-end only) website for an 80s inspired cinematic synth-pop band from California.

 To learn more about the goals of the band, please read the [Project Brief](ux/Project_Brief.md) document.